lcn2/polite.english.words/README.md

 If you find a word in our list that you think should be removed, then please open a [pull request](https://github.com/lcn2/polite.words/pulls) that removes those word(s).

-If you do wish remove words from our list, then we ask that you consider in your same [pull request](https://github.com/lcn2/polite.words/pulls) to add some new words to keep the polite English language word list long.
+While not a requirement, consider in your same [pull request](https://github.com/lcn2/polite.words/pulls) to add some new words to keep the polite English language word list long.

 See below for "Q: How do I add polite English language words to your list?" as well as for "Q: What is allowed in the word list?".

 ## Q: Why is a given word not in your list?